-According to Corollary 3.3, the flat cone metrics on a genus-zero closed mesh satisfy the compatible condition automatically.
-Fig. 10 shows one example, both 3-RoSy and 4-RoSy fields on a genus-zero surface are constructed by parallel transport on the flat cone metric directly.
+According to corollary 3.3, the flat cone metrics on a genus zero closed mesh satisfy the compatible condition automatically.
+Figure 10 shows one example, both 3-RoSy and 4-RoSy fields on a genus zero surface are constructed by parallel transport on the flat cone metric directly.

-4.1.2 Computing the Holonomy
+4.1.2 Computing the holonomy

-For genus-zero closed meshes, if the cone singularity curvatures satisfy the compatibility condition 1, then the flat cone metric of the surface satisfies the same condition.
+For genus zero closed meshes, if the cone singularity curvatures satisfy the compatibility condition 1, then the flat cone metric of the surface satisfies the same condition.
 For high genus meshes, the cone singularity curvatures cannot guarantee the holonomy compatibility.
-This can be found in Fig. 2c, where the metric on a genus-two surface has a single cone singularity with curvature -4π , but the vector field constructed by parallel transport is not smooth.

-Thus, explicit computation (and compensation) of holonomy is required, as shown in the following example on a genus-three surface.
+This can be found by the example shown in Figure 2(c), where the metric on a genus two surface has a single cone singularity with curvature -4π , but the vector field constructed by parallel transport is not smooth.
+Thus, explicit computation (and compensation) of holonomy is required, as shown by the following example on a genus three surface.

-We compute a basis of the homotopy group $\pi(M)$ using the method in [19].
-The base loops are shown in Fig. 9.
+We compute a basis of the homotopy group $\pi(\bar{M})$ using the method in [19].
+The base loops are shown in Figure 9.
 Then we compute the development of each base loop γ to obtain the holonomy $h(\gamma)$.
-Refer to Fig. 7 for an example of the development process.
+Please refer to Fig. 7 for an example of the development process.
 The holonomies of all the base loops form the generators of the holonomy group.
+For example, Fig. 9: Homotopy basis for a 3- s a_1 b_1 a_2 b_2 a_3 b_3 1.5551π 0.9683π 1.3704π 1.5175π 1.5975π 1.0574π

-For example, Fig. 9 shows a genus-three mesh with four cone singularities, which are labeled with different colors.
-The curvatures of the red, orange, and blue singularities are $-\pi, -3\pi$, and -2π , respectively.
-The holonomic rotation angles for c_1 , c_2 , c_3 are 0, π , and 0 (modulo 2π).
+Figure 9 shows a genus three mesh hole torus with 4 singularities. with four cone singularities, which are labeled with different colors.
+The curvatures of the red, orange and blue singularities are $-\pi$, -3π , -2π , respectively.
+The holonomic rotation angles for c_1, c_2, c_3 are $0, \pi$ and 0 (modulo 2π).